alpha - HgS Nanocrystals: Synthesis, Structure and Optical Properties: Experimental

 \section{Experimental}

 The precursors used for the $\alpha$-HgS nanocrystal synthesis are thiourea, mercury chloride (HgCl$_2$), ammonia and PVA.
-0.001 M solution of HgCl$_2$ and thiourea were prepared separately.
-4$\%$ aquous solution of PVA is also prepared.
-20 ml of PVA solution is added into 20 ml of HgCl$_2$ solution and stirred for ten minute.
-20 ml of thiourea solution is added in it in the same stirring condition.
-Addition of 50 $\mu$l of 3 M ammonia solution turns this transparent solution into a pale yellow colour solution due to formation $\alpha$-HgS nanocrystals.
+0.001 M aqueous solution of HgCl$_2$ and thiourea were prepared separately.
+Four aqueous solution of PVA is also prepared.
+Twenty milliliter of PVA solution is added into 20 ml of HgCl$_2$ solution and stirred for 10 min.
+Twenty milliliter of thiourea solution is added in it in the same stirring condition.
+Addition of 50 $\mu$l of 3M ammonia solution turns this transparent solution into a pale yellow colour solution due to formation $\alpha$-HgS nanocrystals.
 The experiment is done at room temperature (300K).

 The mechanism of formation of HgS nanocrystals in this chemical route is supposed to undergo the following steps:\\